nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/06_geo_ch_flag.md

 The average drug cost and number of prescription items per patient-month was highest in the London NHS region for both care home and non-care home patients.
 The London NHS region was also highest among care home patients for polypharmacy unique medicines metrics and highest for DAMN medicines in non-care home patients.

 There were large variations in care home prescribing by Local Authority and ICS.
 Further ICS and Local Authority trends, at both a care home and non-care home-level, can be discovered through exploration of the chart.
+This will benefit from local insight and interpretation.